thomasstreet/angular-data-access/README.md

 So if we call `loading.loadSFStreetNames()` from our controller, we're going to make the async request, but we need to have a way to bring that data back to our controller.

-We could store the data in our `loading` service, but it feels cleaner to me to separate the concerns of loading and storage, so I'm going to spin up another service, `data`, with `yo angular:factory data` and then dependency-inject `data` into my `loading` service.
+We could store the data in our `loading` service, but it feels cleaner to me to separate the concerns of loading and storage, so I'm going to spin up another service, `data`.
+I'll run `yo angular:factory data` and then dependency-inject `data` into our `loading` service.